 3. Gives Bees Nesting Places

 There are 4,000 bee species native to North America (the honey bee is a European import) and most of those don’t form hives.
 Instead, individual female bees lay their eggs in tunnels in decaying wood or in sandy soil.
-You can offer such nesting spots by leaving tree snags on your property, by leaving bare batches of sandy soil, or by building or buying whimsical native bee houses.
+You can offer such nesting spots by leaving tree snags on your property, by leaving bare patches of sandy soil, or by building or buying whimsical native bee houses.

 4. Avoid Pesticides